MarquesCG/pipeline-tools/README.md

 - `image-name`: The name of the image to create
 - `context-path`: The Dockerfile context within the repo
 - `service-name`: The name of the service for logging purposes
+- `build-args`: A list or arguments to provide to the build step

 ## Test